Perdaman, Water Corporation and Pilbara Ports Authority

 Pilbara Ports Authority

-• Pilbara Ports Authority (PPA) collaborates with the local Aboriginal community, offering opportunities for employment, skills development, funding, and other initiatives.
+• Committed to collaborating with the local Aboriginal community, offering opportunities for employment, skills development, funding, and other initiatives.

-• PPA actively participates in events and trade expos organised by the Pilbara Indigenous Business Networking Group (PIBNG) to promote Indigenous business initiatives and partnerships.
+• Actively participate in events and trade expos organised by the Pilbara Indigenous Business Networking Group to promote First Nations business initiatives and partnerships.

-• PPA supports local community groups like the Murujuga Land and Sea Ranger units, enhancing their capacity to manage and preserve their land and sea resources.
+• Support key stakeholders like the Murujuga Land and Sea Ranger units, enhancing their capacity to manage and preserve their land and sea resources.

-• PPA aims for a minimum of 15% of total work hours to be contributed by Aboriginal employees or trainees and allocates a minimum of 5% of tender value to Aboriginal-owned businesses.
-They also commit to regular reviews of their Cultural Heritage Management Plan in collaboration with Traditional Owners to preserve Indigenous cultural values and heritage.
+• Committed to a minimum of 15% of total work hours to be contributed by First Nations employees or trainees, and to allocating a minimum of 5% of tender value to First Nations owned businesses.

-• Mandates cultural awareness training for all project participants to ensure cultural sensitivity.
+• Mandate cultural competency training for all project participants part of the project.

-• Goal to allocate 3.2% of contracts to Aboriginal and Torres Strait Islander-owned businesses.
+• Committed to allocate 3.2% of contracts to First Nations owned businesses.

-• Aims for a minimum of 6% Indigenous employment at the Karratha depot, overseen by the Program Director for Aboriginal Strategy, who also ensures alignment with ongoing initiatives and conducts annual IES reviews in collaboration with Traditional Owner reference groups.
+• Support First Nations procurement strategies through 'meet the buyer' sessions in Karratha and aim for a minimum of 6% First Nations employment at the Karratha depot, overseen by the Program Director for Aboriginal Strategy, who also ensures alignment with ongoing initiatives and conducts annual reviews on the Indigenous Engagement Strategy (IES) in collaboration with Traditional Owner groups.